The Best BLHeli_32 Settings for Optimal FPV Drone Performance

 • PWM Frequency:

-• For freestyle, set both LOW and HIGH to 48KHz (you can make up some of the loss of torque by enabling Thrust Linearization in Betaflight later on).
+• For most builds, especially freestyle and cinematic, settings both LOW and HIGH to 48KHz is the safest option as it reduces noise getting to your gyro.
+You can get back some of the loss in motor torque by enabling Thrust Linearization in Betaflight later on.

 • For long range, set LOW to 24KHz (or 48Khz if 24 is unavailable) and set HIGH to “by_RPM” to let the ESC dynamically adapt during flight for optimal performance.